 National Strategy for Ecologically Sustainable Development

-Nature Conservation Act 1992

-Workplace Health and Safety Act

 It is also reflective of Council’s commitment to environmental and financial sustainability in the development and delivery of capital works and operational maintenance programs.

 BACKGROUND

 The Maleny Community Precinct comprises an area of 126 hectares of former dairy pasture bordered to the south by the Obi Obi Creek.
 The land is owned as freehold by Council and located within one kilometre of Maleny township.